DongheeKang/MLOps_Note/gitlab_study_note.md

 ### GitLab Shell
 GitLab Shell handles git SSH sessions for GitLab and modifies the list of authorized keys.
-GitLab Shell is not a Unix shell nor a replacement for Bash or Zsh.
+GitLab Shell is not a Unix shell nor a replacement for Bash or Zsh. for git clone, git push etc. via SSH.

 ### Consul
 Consul is a service networking solution to automate network configurations, discover services, and enable secure connectivity across any cloud or runtime.
 DB service discovery and health checks/failover